brogammy/Tmux-Orchestrator/OPENCODE_ARCHITECTURE.md

 const result = await projectManager.receivePrompt("Build a REST API");

 // PM analyzes and delegates:
 // 1.
-CodeAgent (using claude-sonnet for complex implementation)
+CodeAgent (using opencode-sonnet for complex implementation)
 // 2.
 CodeValidator (using phi-3 for fast validation)

 // Result includes model selections and execution details